teadrinker/blender-quick-export-add-on/README.md

  * If the blend project is new and not yet saved, the export setting can be lost within the session
  * It will try to export each time you change any of the the parameters, as long as there is a valid export path.
  * Only supports OBJ/FBX, and only global scaling, other export parameters are hard coded (but it is quite easy to change in the script)

+## Warning, not well tested!
+This was hacked together pretty quickly to improve our own workflow, however I tried to follow the add-on guidelines.
+I will probably not submit this to the official blender repo as I am unsure if I would really have the patience to maintain it over time.